-Our dogs need a lot of exercise – some breeds more than others.
+Our dogs need a lot of exercises – some breeds more than others.
 Walking your dog on a regular basis is the best way for you both to get the exercise that you deserve.
-It may sound like a simple, but there are precautions that you'll need to take to keep you and your Fido safe.
+It may sound simple, but there are precautions that you'll need to take to keep you and your Fido safe.

 EXPERT's ADVICE: Where and How to Find Good Dog Walking Jobs?

 Walking Your Dog: 8 Tips on How To Do It Right

 Wear comfortable shoes that will stay on your feet if your dog suddenly changes direction.
 Tennis shoes or lace-up leather shoes that fit properly are best.

 Wear clothing that is a bright color to make yourself more visible.
 A distracted driver is more likely to notice you crossing the street if you are wearing bright orange, green or red top.

 If you live where rain showers tend to show up out of nowhere, take along a rain poncho rather than an umbrella.
 The rain poncho will leave your hands free to control the leash.
 Keep one on hand for the dog, too.
 He will be less likely to try to rush back home and you won’t be walking into your home with a wet, smelly dog.

 2. Don’t Be Shy

 If walking your dog at night, make yourself and your pet highly visible with reflectors or lights.
 Even at dusk, there might be enough light for you to see, but you and your dog become much less visible to others.
 Wear a reflective vest, use a reflective leash, and put a reflective collar on the dog.

 If he manages to get away from you, the reflective leash and collar will make it much easier to find him and could save his life if he runs across a street.
 You can use small, clip-on LED lights for even greater visibility.
 Wear a cap that lights up, put a couple of clip-on lights on your belt, and put one or two of them on your dog’s collar to make him more visible and increase his safety as well.